Brandon-Haney/Live-Captions-Saver/readme.md

 ![](IMG/logo.png)

-# MS Teams Live Captions Saver Browser Extension v4.5
+# Live Captions Saver Browser Extension v5.1

-The MS Teams Live Captions Saver is a powerful Chrome extension that captures, saves, and analyzes live captions from Microsoft Teams meetings.
-With advanced features like AI-powered summaries, speaker tracking, attendee monitoring, and automated exports, it's the perfect tool for meeting documentation and accessibility.
+The Live Captions Saver is a powerful Chrome extension that captures, saves, and analyzes live captions from Microsoft Teams, Google Meet, and Zoom meetings.
+With advanced features like AI-powered summaries, speaker tracking, attendee monitoring, and automated exports, it's the perfect tool for meeting documentation and accessibility across all major video conferencing platforms.

 ## Key Features